-The eternal city.
-No place in the world is more worthy of that title.
+Rome unashamedly call itself the eternal city.
+But that is ok, as no place in the world is more worthy of that pompous title.
 It feels like every corner of Rome carries a story.
-As I roamed the hot alleys, I pondered at the layers of history.
+As I roamed the hot alleys, I pondered over the layers of history.

 Ponte Fabrico, Rome Hanging around at Ponte Fabrico, plotting the course for more gelato.

-Walked up to the Palantine Hill, said to be the founding place of the city, as well as the place where Augustus was born and raised.
-On the other side of that hill I gazed down on the site of ancient chariot-racing stadium Circus Maximus.
-So much history in every corner of this area.
+The seven hills of Rome are steeped in myth and legend.
+I walk up to the Palantine Hill, said to be the founding place of the city, as well as the place where Augustus was born and raised.
+Today it’s a bunch of ruins.
+On the other side of that hill I look down on the site of ancient chariot-racing stadium Circus Maximus, looking more like an elliptical baseball court.

 Forum Romanum, Rome Forum Romanum at dusk.

-The Capitoline Hill above the Forum was once the site of the large temple of Jupiter where Brutus and the assassins were hiding after the murder of Caesar.
+The Capitoline is another one of those immortal hills.
+Perched above the north side of the Forum, it was once the site of the large temple of Jupiter where Brutus and the assassins were hiding after the murder of Caesar.
 It was transformed by Michelangelo into a large piazza flanked by three palaces, with a large stairway leading down on the western side.
+My bucket list is also eternal, so I walk until my legs beg for mercy, because in Rome, even the blisters feel historical.

-After a hot walk through the charming area Trastavere, I crossed the Ponte Fabrico leading to Isola Tiberina.
-It is the oldest surviving bridge in Rome, built in 62 B.C.
-On the southern tip on the island, I rested a bit in the shade of a tree and listened to the sound of the Tiber river.
+I cross the Ponte Fabrico leading to Isola Tiberina.
+It is the oldest surviving bridge in Rome, and it will most likely outlive me as well.
+On the southern tip on the island, I rest a bit in the shade of a tree and listen to the sound of the Tiber river.
 The relentless flow of time.

 Comments